Language selection

 Mission objectives Desired outcomes

-• to improve ocean circulation models leading to better prediction of ocean currents, weather and climate important for navigation, fisheries and offshore commercial operations.
+• to improve ocean circulation numerical models leading to better prediction of ocean currents, weather and climate important for navigation, fisheries and offshore commercial operations

 Benefits to Canadians

-The information received will greatly improve the delivery of services related to key national priorities related to water, such as marine safety and security, water management, responsible resource development, environmental monitoring, fisheries, climate change adaptation, marine transportation and sustainable development in the North.
+The information received is greatly improving the delivery of services related to key national priorities related to water, such as marine safety and security, water management, responsible resource development, fisheries, climate change adaptation, marine transportation and sustainable development in the North.
 For example:

 Marine safety and security

-Example: Support the Canadian Coast Guard's search and rescue operations at sea by providing better information on currents to more accurately forecast the positions of drifting objects, ice and icebergs.
+Example: Support the Canadian Coast Guard's search and rescue operations at sea by providing better information on water levelcurrents to more accurately forecast the water surface currents and the positions of drifting objects, ice and icebergs, oil spills or other potential contaminants.

 Water management